semgrep/semgrep-docs/docs/usage-limits.md

 The Enterprise tier remains unaffected.

-### What is the usage limit?

-The usage limit is 10 contributors.
-A contributor is someone who has made at least one commit to a Semgrep-scanned private repository within the last 30 days.

-### How are contributors calculated?

-Contributors are calculated using `git log` over the past 30 days. **Bots** and similar automations are excluded from this count.

 ### What happens when the usage limit is exceeded?

-Semgrep scans stop when the usage limit is exceeded.
-You can resume scanning through the following:

-* A one-time 30-day free trial that starts automatically when the usage limit is exceeded for the first time.
-* By purchasing additional licenses.
-* By waiting for the next billing cycle.

 ### When will usage limits be enforced?